ArthurDanjou/artsite/content/projects/sl-breast-cancer.md

 - Naive Bayes
 - Artificial Neural Network (MLP with a 16-8-1 architecture)

-Model evaluation is primarily based on the F1-score, which is more suitable in a medical context where identifying positive cases is crucial.
+Model evaluation is primarily based on the F1-score, which is more suitable in a medical context where identifying positive cases matters most.
 Particular attention was paid to stratified cross-validation and to handling class imbalance, notably through the use of class weights and regularization techniques (L2, early stopping).

 This project illustrates a concrete application of data science techniques to a public health issue, while implementing a rigorous methodology for supervised modeling.